Elaguy/VolkJS/README.md

-# VolkJS Raycasting Engine
+# Volk Raycasting Tech Demo

-VolkJS is an HTML5 raycasting engine for pure JavaScript and canvas.
+Volk is an HTML5 raycasting tech demo using pure JavaScript and canvas.

 It is similar in style to Wolfenstein 3D's engine, with no height variance but does support textures for walls and such.